BrewBlox/brewblox-documentation/docs/hardware/spark_4_user_guide.md

 The Spark 4 supports up to four I/O modules.
 When you connect more than four modules, the fifth module will overwrite the board address from the first module.
 The sixth module will overwrite the address from the second module, etc. This can result in conflicts between the boards, and the Spark 4 might stop working properly.

 ### Wi-Fi not working: is the Spark connected to Wi-Fi?
-If the Spark LCD does not show an IP address, connect to it using USB, and configure Wi-Fi:
+If the Spark LCD does not show an IP address, you can try to reset the Wi-Fi first.

-1. Open the Brewblox UI
-2. Go to the Spark service page
-3. Go to the actions menu in the top right corner
-4. Choose "Configure Wi-Fi"
+#### Reset Wi-Fi
+1. Push the reset button on the Spark 4.
+2. When restarting push the OK button on the Spark 4 for 5 seconds.

 ### Wi-Fi not working: is the Spark accessible from your computer and the server?
 Can you visit the Spark IP in your browser?
 It should show a short placeholder message.